Skip to content

 4. Sub-Processors

-Sentine uses trusted sub-processors to deliver core platform functionalities.
-This sub-processor list is maintained as a living document within this DPA.
+duely uses sub-processors to deliver core platform functionality.
+The sub-processor list is maintained as a living document within this DPA.

-• Microsoft Azure: Providing secure cloud infrastructure within Australian data centres (Australia East — Sydney, Australia Southeast — Melbourne).
+• Microsoft Azure: cloud infrastructure within Australian data centres (Australia East in Sydney, and Australia Southeast in Melbourne).

 Changes to Sub-Processors (Right to Object)

-Sentine will notify Firms at least thirty (30) days prior to appointing any new sub-processor that handles personal data.
-Within this notification period, the Firm has a defined Right to Object to the new sub-processor on legitimate data protection grounds.
-If Sentine cannot address the Firm's concerns, the Firm may terminate their subscription without penalty.
+duely will notify Firms at least thirty (30) days before appointing any new sub-processor that handles personal data.
+Within this notification period, the Firm has a right to object to the new sub-processor on reasonable data protection grounds.
+If duely cannot address the Firm's concerns, the Firm may terminate the affected Subscription without penalty.

 5. Security Breach Notification

-• In the event Sentine becomes aware of an actual or reasonably suspected personal data breach, Sentine will notify affected Firms without undue delay, and no later than 72 hours after becoming aware of the breach.
+• If duely becomes aware of an actual or reasonably suspected personal data breach, duely will notify affected Firms without undue delay, and no later than 72 hours after becoming aware of the breach.

-• We will cooperate with the Firm and provide necessary information to assist the Firm in fulfilling its notification obligations to the Office of the Australian Information Commissioner (OAIC) and affected data subjects.
+• duely will cooperate with the Firm and provide information needed to help the Firm fulfil its notification obligations to the OAIC and affected data subjects.

 6. AI Processing Limitation

-Sentine formally affirms that we do not and will not use any protected customer data, identity documents, screening results, or matter metadata provided by the Firm to train any foundational Artificial Intelligence (AI) or Large Language Models (LLMs).
-This is an explicit limitation in our processing capabilities.
+duely does not, and will not, use protected customer data, identity documents, screening results, or matter metadata provided by the Firm to train foundational AI or large language models.
+This is a limitation on duely's processing.

 6A.
 Data Return and Deletion on Termination

-1. Export Window: The Firm has ninety (90) days to export all personal data held within the platform, including evidence packs, matter records, customer data, and audit logs.
+1. Export window.
+The Firm has 90 days to export all personal data held within the platform, including evidence packs, matter records, customer data, and audit logs.

-2. Deletion: After the 90-day export window, Sentine shall securely delete all personal data processed on behalf of the Firm from its primary systems within thirty (30) days, using industry-standard data destruction methods.
+2. Deletion.
+After the 90-day export window, duely will securely delete all personal data processed on behalf of the Firm from its primary systems within thirty (30) days, using standard data destruction methods.

-3. Backup Purge: Personal data residing in encrypted backups will be overwritten through the normal backup rotation cycle, not exceeding ninety (90) days from the deletion of primary data.
+3. Backup purge.
+Personal data residing in encrypted backups will be overwritten through the normal backup rotation cycle, not exceeding 180 days from the deletion of primary data.

-4. Certificate of Destruction: Upon written request by Enterprise-tier Firms, Sentine will provide a Certificate of Data Destruction confirming the completion of the deletion process.
+4. Certificate of Destruction.
+On written request by Enterprise-tier Firms, duely will provide a Certificate of Data Destruction confirming completion of the deletion process.

-5. Exceptions: Sentine may retain anonymised, aggregated data that cannot be used to identify any individual.
-Sentine may also retain data where required by law or court order, in which case the Firm will be notified to the extent legally permitted.
+5. Exceptions. duely may retain anonymised, aggregated data that cannot be used to identify any individual. duely may also retain data where required by law or court order, in which case the Firm will be notified to the extent legally permitted.

 7. Audits and Compliance